Senate parliamentarian OKs most of Dems’ drug price controls

 “This is a major victory for the American people,” Senate Majority Leader Chuck Schumer, D-N.Y., said in a statement.
 “While there was one unfortunate ruling in that the inflation rebate is more limited in scope, the overall program remains intact and we are one step closer to finally taking on Big Pharma and lowering Rx drug prices for millions of Americans.”

+The parliamentarian’s decision came after a 10-day period that saw Democrats resurrect top components of President Joe Biden’s domestic agenda after they seemingly were dead.
+In rapid-fire deals with Democrats’ two most unpredictable senators — first conservative Joe Manchin of West Virginia, then Arizona centrist Kyrsten Sinema — Schumer pieced together a wide-ranging package addressing climate change, energy, health care costs and even deficit reduction, all against the backdrop of this fall’s congressional elections.

-Dropping penalties on drug makers for boosting prices on private insurers will reduce incentives on pharmaceutical companies to restrain what they charge.
-That will increase costs for patients’ and reduce the $288 billion in the 10-year savings that the Democrats’ overall drug curbs were estimated to generate — perhaps by tens of billions of dollars, analysts have said.
+Dropping penalties on drugmakers for boosting prices on private insurers was a clear setback for Democrats.
+The decision reduces incentives on pharmaceutical companies to restrain what they charge, increasing costs for patients.

+It will also reduce the $288 billion in 10-year savings that the Democrats’ overall drug curbs were estimated to generate — perhaps by tens of billions of dollars, analysts have said.

 Even so, the parliamentarian’s ruling left Democrats able to promote the drug provisions as a boon to consumers at a time when voters are infuriated by the worst inflation in four decades.